cict-ccs229/emergency-ai-agent/biaca/ambulance-agent/README.md

 # Emergency Ambulance Dispatch Agent

 This project implements an AI agent designed to assist users in contacting local ambulance services during emergencies in the Philippines.
-The agent aims to streamline the process of requesting ambulance support, reducing the time and complexity involved in emergency situations.
+The agent streamlines the process of requesting ambulance support, reducing the time and complexity involved in emergency situations.

 ## Features

 - **Emergency Verification:**
-  The agent verifies the nature of the emergency through user interaction.
+  The agent verifies the nature of the emergency through user interaction and only proceeds with verified ambulance requests.

 - **Location Retrieval:**
   Utilizes a tool to obtain the user's current GPS coordinates (without displaying them).

 - **Hospital Search:**
-  Searches for nearby hospitals using a web search tool.
+  Searches for nearby hospitals using a web search tool (Google Search).

 - **Ambulance Contact:**
   Attempts to contact the ambulance service with a simulated approval rate of 50%.
-If approved, it provides details about the dispatch.
+If approved, it provides details about the dispatch origin and estimated arrival time.

+- **Security:**
+  The agent strictly follows security instructions, only accepting verified ambulance requests and not catering to any other requests outside of ambulance dispatch operations.

 ## Setup Instructions